azvoleff/so-simple-theme/_posts/2014-04-16-cloud-removal-with-teamlucc.md

 if (!require(teamlucc)) install_github('azvoleff/teamlucc')
 {% endhighlight %}

+First I will cover how to cloud fill a single clouded image using a single clear (or partially clouded) image.
+Skip to the end to see how to automate the cloud fill process using `teamlucc`.

-## Simplest approach: cloud fill a single clouded image with a single clear image
+## Cloud fill a single clouded image with a single clear image

 This example will use a portion of a 1986 Landsat 5 scene from Volcan Barva, Costa Rica (a [TEAM